 A positive note about my caller and the sale of her practice: When we spoke, she was concerned about the cost of tail insurance, but with some digging, I found that because of her loyalty to her insurance provider, Aon, it was free.
-For sole practitioners there is a longevity reward of 14.5% of the cost of tail insurance for every year you are a customer of the Aon plan, up to year seven, when it is then free.
+For sole practitioners discontinuing their practice there is a longevity reward, vesting over a continuous seven year period.
+A 10% credit on the cost of tail insurance is earned in the first year you are a customer of the Aon plan and an additional 15% is earned each subsequent year, when it is then free.
 How’s that for tail coverage?

 If you’re facing a merger, acquisition or other firm succession-related concern, the AICPA can help.
 Please visit the Private Companies Practice Section Succession Planning Resource Center to find solutions to help you through your practice transition.
+As each firm is unique, it is not possible to cover all aspects of this coverage.
+Please contact Aon to see what options are available to your firm.
 To learn more about the AICPA Professional Liability Insurance Program, visit cpai.com or call 800.221.3023.